Actindo-AG/Documentation/Payments/UserInterface/02a_ListPaymentsAndCaptures.md

 - *Connection ID*
    Connection identification number.
 The ID number is automatically assigned by the system.

-- *Created At*
+- *Created at*
-   Date and time, on which the payment service provider has created the transaction.
+   Date and time when the payment service provider has created the transaction.

-- *Modified At*
+- *Modified at*
-   Date and time, on which the payment service provider has modified the transaction.
+   Date and time when the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.